Supporting Smallholder Farmers in the COVID-19 Crisis

 One of the key initiatives in building up Long-Term Resilience is the focus on digital farming tools.
 Most of us have come to rely more heavily on digital devices during the recent lockdowns.
 Smallholder farmers are no exception.
 The information sent to smartphones via digital tools provides them with a farmer’s most valuable asset – information.
 Advice and insights into current market conditions, weather forecasts, guidance on the proper use of new products, pest pressures, and crop disease outbreaks can equip smallholder farmers to survive this pandemic financially and make them better prepared to tackle future crises.
 In India, digital tools such as FarmRise are already delivering key insights directly to farmers’ phones, while Bayer’s Grower Engagement team is using conference call technology to advise hundreds of smallholders in a single session.
 These digital technologies are not new.
 What is new is the level at which they are being adopted among smallholders across Southeast Asia.

-Without taking anything away from the global response to the COVID-19 pandemic, it is important to remember that, seen from a longer-term perspective, the world’s number one killer disease is still malaria.
+Without taking anything away from the global response to the COVID-19 pandemic, it is important to remember that, seen from a longer-term perspective, Malaria remains one of the world’s number one killer disease in lower income countries.
 In 2019, over 400,00 people worldwide died of diseases transmitted by mosquitoes, and farmers in Sub-Saharan Africa and India are especially vulnerable.
 The fact that the 2019 total was less than half the number of deaths recorded a decade earlier is due not least to the success of measures undertaken by global partnerships between UN bodies, NGOs and companies like Bayer to combat vector-borne diseases.
 However, if a significant proportion of the global funds previously used to fight malaria, dengue and zika is diverted to financing pandemic control measures and coronavirus research, there is a real risk of a dramatic spike in the malaria mortality figure in 2020.

 As was the case with the battle against vector-borne diseases, the only way forward in tackling the COVID-19 pandemic is through partnerships.
 Right now, BLF is conducting discussions with a number of potential new global partners that want to support the alliance in the long term.
 After all, no single government or company can tackle challenges of this magnitude on its own.
 To ensure a successful long-term impact we need big solutions and a shared commitment among dedicated partners at the global and local level.
 Only by working together can we help smallholder farmers survive the pandemic and get fit for the future.